- For Prospective Students

 CEE degrees provide you with a solid background of the sociopolitical context in which many of today’s engineering problems must be solved.
 Premedical students may satisfy medical school entrance requirements while earning the accredited degree in environmental engineering science with proper planning of their program.

 The 1-ENG program in civil and environmental engineering emphasizes a rigorous foundation in mathematics, data, and statistics, combined with the flexibility to achieve depth and/or breadth in any field of study (in any area or combinations of areas).
 The 1C and 1E programs emphasize mathematics, mechanics, ecology and design.
-Sophomore students from the three degree programs work together in teams on design projects that synthesize concepts taught in the core subjects.
+Sophomore students from the 1C and 1E degree programs work together in teams on design projects that synthesize concepts taught in the core subjects.
 In the junior and senior years, students from 1C and 1E concentrate on disciplinary subjects that provide depth in each specialty.
 During the senior year, all students work together on a design subject carried out at the new Lincoln Labs-MIT Beaver Works facility that integrates lessons learned throughout the undergraduate education.
 There is ample room in the program for electives and minors to tailor CEE programs to match individual education interests.

 Undergraduates are strongly encouraged to participate in the research activities of the department e.g. through UROP during the semester or the summer) and in many cases obtain degree credit for such work.
 In general, students are advised to plan their programs for the junior and senior years so that they dovetail with possible graduate study, including the department's Master of Engineering degree.
 This is readily accomplished by those students who embark on the departmental program in their sophomore year.
 Under certain circumstances, students are permitted to work toward simultaneous undergraduate and graduate degrees.

 “Course 1 has given me the unique opportunity to take on environmental issues in the developing world while simultaneously being a part of cutting-edge research at MIT.
 In addition to developing a close relationship with my professors, Course 1 stimulates me to think outside the box and to apply myself to real world problems.” — Sidhant Pai, 1 C, ‘14

 “The best part about being Course 1 is learning just how broad it is.
 As a 1E student, I've worked across many disciplines.
 In my classes and labs, I work with electronics, computer programming, physics, biology and chemistry.
 In the lab, you are able to design and work on real-world civil and environmental engineering issues, which is a really powerful opportunity! ” — Majdolene Z Khweis, 1 E, ‘15